jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

     let sayHelloWorld () = printfn "Hello World"

 - sayHelloWorld is a function that has a domain of unit and a range of unit (unit -> unit)
+- A function simply maps the domain onto the range.

 ---